The Search for the Holy Grail

 Price.

 "Bundle and save your way to $20,000."
 The mortgage is cheaper.
 The closing is cheaper.
 The title is cheaper.
-Rocket's public pitch — the one theory every competitor can see and price against.
+This is Rocket's public pitch to consumers.

 Theory · 02